-fail_if(cond, msg::string)
+fail\if(cond, msg::string)

-fail_if(cond, code::integer, msg::string)
+fail\if(cond, code::integer, msg::string)

 Conditionally halts execution and generates the specified error if the specified condition evaluates to "true".
-Takes two or three parameters: a conditional expression, an integer error code, and a string error message or just the conditional expression and the error message.
+Takes two or three parameters: a conditional expression, an optional integer error code, and a string error message.